jpmeijers/dc-blue-esphome/README.md

       name: "Garage Motor Light"
 ```

-By adding this sensor, you will get a boolian sensor in Home Assistant indicating the current state of the garage door motor light.
+By adding this sensor, you will get a boolean sensor in Home Assistant indicating the current state of the garage door motor light.

 ### Cover sensor